 Moon Jellyfish are cool pets to consider too, we have covered a separate guide on them here.

 There you have it, absolutely everything there is to know about goldfish.
-With all of this information you should have no problem at all in regards to keeping your goldfish alive and healthy!
+With all of this information, you should have no problem at all in regard to keeping your goldfish alive and healthy!